dcmartin/open-horizon/exchange/README.md

 # Introduction
 This directory contains information and tools to utilize the [Open Horizon](https://github.com/open-horizon) software using Docker.

+The following software is required:

++ Docker - the community-edition version 18, or better
++ LINUX - Ubuntu 18.04; `amd64` only

 ## Services
 Below is a list of the Open Horizon microservices, their ports, and “ping” URLs.